df15h-moddable/df15h-creation-engine/docs/esv/mods/philosophy.md

 - The safest path is an "enhanced vanilla" approach.
 - Any other path is a _guarantee_ we will be playing whack-a-mole _forever_.

+Some mod authors (e.g. GGUNIT) are very diligent about patching their mods (and all kudos for that), but ... the fact that these mods _need_ many patches make it a _certainty_ that something else we want to install _will not_ be covered.

 Therefore, when building a large load order ...

 - Do not use landscape mods that alter darned near _every_ exterior cell (e.g. "Lux Orbis", "Lux Via", "Northern Roads").